ImperialCollegeLondon/unit_testing_Cpp/_episodes/l3_03_test_fixture.md

 }
 ```

 As we can see from above, that all creating an instance of `employee` first by using the statement like `Employee new_employee` followed by adding an entry to the table `table.addEmployee(new_employee)`.
-Thus, we can see that our tests need some setup which is common for all and hence `Setup` functionc comes to rescue for exactly such scenarios.
+Thus, we can see that our tests need some setup which is common for all and hence `Setup` function comes to rescue for exactly such scenarios.

 ## 6. Setup and Teardown function in test fixture